emersonsiega/chirper/README.md

 ## Features

-The final app allow a user to post new Tweet, comment, like and reply any tweet.
+The final app allow the user to post new Tweet, comment, like and reply any tweet.

 ## Final project